CitrineInformatics/citrine-python/docs/source/data_entry.rst

 Note that registration must be performed within the scope of a dataset: the dataset into which the objects are being written.
 The data model object collections that are defined with the project scope (such as `project.process_specs`) are read-only and will throw an error if their register method is called.

-If you have taurus_ objects, e.g. :class:`taurus.entity.object.process_spec.ProcessSpec`, you can register it just like the objects defined in the Citrine Python Client.
+If you have GEMD_ objects, e.g. :class:`gemd.entity.object.process_spec.ProcessSpec`, you can register it just like the objects defined in the Citrine Python Client.

 Finding Data Model Objects